parimalp/compute_acceleration_using_Vitis/README.md

 TEST PASSED
 ```

 Please refer to the `Makefile` in `hw_src` and `sw_src` for more compilation detailed steps.
-Section 2d would explain the details about compilation flow.
+Section 2d explains the details about compilation flow.

 ### Section 2b: Check Emulation Timeline and Profile Summary

 Since CLI mode is used, run `vitis_analyzer &` from the sw_src directory to open Vitis Analyzer GUI.
 Use `File -> Open Directory`, browse to *vitis_introduction/lab-files/vadd/sw_src* and click **select**, click **OK** to open the vadd run directory.
 Click **OK** again to ignore the error message.

-Vitis Analyzer shows Profile Summary and Application Timeline
+Vitis Analyzer shows Profile Summary and Application Timeline panels on left

 Click on the **Application Timeline** button on left to open the timeline.
-Scroll to right and click magnifying button to see various activities.
+Scroll to right, click around 75 ms, and then click magnifying button to see various activities.

 ![](images/02/10.png)